Bury Town F.C.: Post-war

 In 1958–59 Bury Town became the first ever winners of the Suffolk Premier Cup and went on to retain the trophy for the next three seasons.
-In 1961–62 the Eastern Counties League Cup was won for the first time and then in 1963–64 the club won the Eastern Counties League Championship for the only time in its history, recording a "treble" by winning the League Cup and the Suffolk Premier Cup for the fifth time.
+The club won the Eastern Counties League Cup for the first time in 1961–62 and then in 1963–64 they won the Eastern Counties League Championship for the only time in its history, recording a "treble" by retaining the League Cup and winning the Suffolk Premier Cup for the fifth time.
 This success prompted the club to join the Metropolitan League in 1964 when once again, they won the Suffolk Premier Cup.
-During the 1965–66 campaign, Bury Town recorded yet another "treble" winning the Metropolitan League Championship, the Metropolitan League Professional Cup and for the seventh time, the Suffolk Premier Cup.
+During the 1965–66 campaign, Bury Town recorded yet another "treble", winning the Metropolitan League Championship, the Metropolitan League Professional Cup and for the seventh time, the Suffolk Premier Cup.
 In 1967–68 the Blues won the Metropolitan League Cup for the only time and finished runners-up in the league.

-The Metropolitan League title was won for the second and final time in 1968–69 when the club reached the first round proper of the FA Cup for the first time in their history; 3,000 spectators saw the Blues hold Third Division leaders AFC Bournemouth to a goalless home draw at Kings Road, in a match covered by Anglia Television, but the replay at Dean Court was lost 3–0.
+The Metropolitan League title was won for the second and final time in 1968–69 when the club reached the first round proper of the FA Cup for the first time in their history; 3,000 spectators saw the Blues hold Third Division leaders Bournemouth & Boscombe Athletic to a goalless home draw at King's Road, in a match covered by Anglia Television, but the replay at Dean Court was lost 3–0.
 The 1970–71 season was the club's last in the Metropolitan League when they finished as runners-up and also lifted the Suffolk Premier Cup for the eighth occasion.
-In 1971 the club switched to the Southern League but poor results prompted a return to the Eastern Counties League in 1976.
+In 1971 the club switched to the Southern League, but poor results prompted a return to the Eastern Counties League in 1976.
 A year later they won the Suffolk Premier Cup again.